 When all agents in an incoming call distribution (ICD) group are handling calls, additional calls can be directed to a queue.
-When the queue is unable to accommodate additional calls (\rightarrow Queuing Call Capacity [628]), its calls can be handled by the Overflow feature.
+When the queue is unable to accommodate additional calls ( $\rightarrow$ Queuing Call Capacity [628]), its calls can be handled by the Overflow feature.
 This feature can direct calls to an overflow destination.
 Overflow destinations can be assigned for each ICD group and each time mode.

-Overflow Feature Description Works When: Conditions ICD Group Redirects calls to Overflow a different a) There is no space in the queue.
-A destination must be assigned. (\rightarrow overflow destination depending on the reason for the b) A Queuing Time Table is not assigned and there are no extensions logged-in.
-Destination When All Busy [627]) overflow.
-A c) destination can be assigned for each time mode. d) c) An Overflow command is assigned to the Queuing Time Table.
-A destination must be assigned. (\rightarrow Destination for Overflow d) The Overflow time (Overflow time [626]) expires.
-Time Expiration [625]) e) Manual Queue Redirection is performed.
+Overflow Feature Description Works When: Conditions Overflow overflow destinatio on the reason for t A destination can b Redirects calls to a different overflow destination depending on the reason for the overflow.
+A destination can be assigned for each time mode. a) b) There is no space in the queue.
+A Queuing Time Table is not assigned and there are no extensions logged-in.
+A destination must be assigned. ( $\rightarrow$ Destination When All Busy [627]) c) d) An Overflow command is assigned to the Queuing Time Table.
+The Overflow time (Overflow time [626]) expires.
+A destination must be assigned. (→ Destination for Overflow Time Expiration [625]) e) Manual Queue Redirection is performed.
 (Pressing the Hurry-up button.)